DioDogHater/DioMetricEngine/README.md

 # The purpose
 This is an engine that you can use to make isometric games faster and better.
-Isometric projection is already implemented and ready to be used.
-Textures, fonts, text and tilesets are all also implemented.
+Isometric projection, textures, text and fonts, tilesets are all already implemented for you to use.